API Reference

 | conversions | Object | Map of conversions performed on this visit.
 The keys of the map are the defined goal IDs.
 The values are Objects with two keys: count (number of times this goal was converted for this visit) and revenue (total revenue of this goal for this visit). |

-| customData | Object | Map of all the custom data with a scope of PAGE or VISIT.
+| customData | Object | Map of all custom data with a PAGE or VISIT scope.
 The keys of the map are the defined custom data names.
-Note that not all custom data are included on this map, only those that were defined on the Kameleoon app as having a scope of PAGE or VISIT.
-Other custom data can be accessed from the Visitor object. |
+This map only includes custom data that you defined in the Kameleoon app with a PAGE or VISIT scope.
+You can access other custom data from the Visitor object. |

 | currentProduct | Object | Product object corresponding to the product displayed on the current product page.
 If the visitor is currently not on a product page, this property is null. |